rhomobile/rhomobile-docs/new_release_changes_docs.md

 Changes required at the docs folder level or higher:

 ### version.rb
-The version.rb file (rhomobile-docs/version.rb) must be changed to reflect a new 'current' version and a new 'previous' version (the version immediately prior to current).
+The version.rb file (rhomobile-docs/version.rb) controls the upper portion of the version selector drop-down list at the top of all docs pages. **This file must be changed to reflect a new 'current' version and a new 'previous' version (the version immediately prior to the current one)**.

-For example, if the new version is to be 5.0.30 and version immediately prior was 5.0.25, the version.rb file would look like this:
+For example, if the new version is to be 5.0.30 and version it replaces was 5.0.25, the version.rb file would look like this:

     :::ruby
     module Version